-Omnichannel a new buzzword in the business world which means to seamlessly deliver customer services/support on multiple channels.
 Salesforce releases a new feature Omni-Channel as a Beta in Summer ‘15 and GA as of the Winter ‘16 release.
 This tool sits inside either the Sales or Service Console.
-It is a flexible, customizable feature and can be configured without writing a single code.
-Once this is enabled and configured automatically push the right work to the right person who has the capacity to help in real-time.
+It is a flexible, customizable feature that can be configured without writing a single code.
+Once this is enabled and configured automatically it pushes the right work to the right person who has the capacity to help in real-time.

 Omni-Channel currently supports cases, leads, chats, SOS video calls, orders, social posts, and custom objects.
 For example, through omnichannel one can configure routing rules to assign cases to agents or configure routing rules to assign leads to salespeople.

-Here is the complete Omni channel implementation guide in Salesforce
+Here is the complete Omni channel implementation guide in Salesforce.

 How to setup Omni-Channel in an org.